silvidelgadillo/sprint-4-project/stress_test/README.md

 I run the tests with 4 models and the API was able to easily handle 23 predictions/s.
 Now we're talking xD.
 The reports are inside ```reports/with_gpu```.

-**EDIT:** I implemented batch predicting, and run a test with batch size of 10, in the GPU, and with 4 models.
+**EDIT:** I implemented batch predicting, and ran a test with batch size of 10, in the GPU, and with 4 models.
 The results were worse than in the case without using batches.
 The report is in ```reports/batch_10``` folder.

+**EDIT 2:** I ran a test without scaling the model and using a batch size of 10, and the perfomance was very similar to that of the test scaling the model to 4, and without batch processing.
+So the improvement is very noticeable.
+Now we're talking x2 xD.